 “More than 20 million children in the U.S. still lack sufficient access to essential health care,” reads the title of a 2016 report by the children’s Health Fund (CHF).
 As much as we would like to see all children running around carefree, enjoying perfect health, the reality is “approximately 28 percent of children in the U.S. still do not have full access to essential health services.”
 And this is almost eight years after the introduction of the Affordable Care Act (ACA).
 Here, we describe American children’s health and current needs, as well as programs designed to provide them with necessary care.

-To learn more, check out the infographic below created by the Regis College’s Online Master of Public Health program.
+To learn more, check out the infographic below created by the Regis College’s online MPH no GRE program.

 Add This Infographic to Your Site